 One of the best ways to protect your baby against diseases like measles, rubella, tetanus and meningitis is through immunisation.
-The routine vaccinations at two, four, six, 12 and 13 months of age protect your child against serious diseases that can cause them harm.
+The routine vaccinations at two, four, six, 12 and 18 months and lastly at 13 years of age protect your child against serious diseases that can cause them harm.
 Start4Life has a full list of the all the vaccinations you baby is entitled to and the diseases they will be protected against.

 Children have their first MMR (measles, mumps and rubella) immunisation at age one.
 The MMR vaccine is a safe and effective combined vaccine that protects against three serious illnesses: measles, mumps and rubella (German measles) Getting vaccinated is important, as these conditions can lead to serious problems including meningitis, hearing loss and problems during pregnancy.